adilth/adilth/README.md

         </a>
       </p>
       <p>
-        <strong>Javascript, React, HTML, CSS, JSON, FireBase,and NPM</strong> -It's is a small restaurant and food Delivery the that you can order food from home and even reserve a table if you want
+        <strong>Javascript, React, HTML, CSS, JSON, FireBase, and NPM</strong> -It's is a small restaurant and food Delivery that you can order food from home and even reserve a table if you want
       </p>
     </td>
   </tr>